 - A metal, crystal or acrylic nail file is highly recommended.
 Cardboard nail files cannot be properly cleaned and should be not be used.
 If cardboard is your only option, dispose of the file after every use.

 Fungus lives within the layers of the toenail and the surrounding skin tissues.
-Cutting and filing the nails as short as possible will remove much of the fungus and promote the growth of healthy and uninfected nails.
+Cutting and filing the infected nails as short as possible, without causing discomfort, will allow the formula to apply more evenly along the ridges and promote the growth of healthy and uninfected nails.

 - Trim your toenails as short as possible without cutting them down to the point of pain or discomfort.

-- Gently file the sides, top, and front portion of the toenail to remove some of the infected layers of the nail.
+- Gently file the sides, top, and front portion of the infected toenail to clip some of the infected layers of the nail.
 This is a critical step in allowing topical solutions to more easily penetrate deep within the bed of the nail.